 - Suzaku from YuYu Hakusho

-- Zhuqiaomon from Digimon Tamers can be argued as this, due to his hatred for humans and the one responsible for sending the Devas to the human world.
+- Zhuqiaomon from Digimon Tamers is a phoenix and serves as an antagonist, as he loathes humans and is the one responsible for sending the Devas to the human world.

 - The Titans from Attack on Titan have a low-key variant of this, being noted to possess an abnormally high body temperature.
 In particular, the Colossal Titan constantly emits clouds of steam from its body and is able to release pressurized blasts as a defensive mechanism, as well as igniting his own body to injure anyone that gets close.